peng8350/flutter_pulltorefresh/custom_indicator_en.md

 ## First
-Assuming that the indicator function you want to implement is not too complex, you can use CustomHeader or CustomFooter, and use the onOffset Change callback in Smart Refresher to complete some simple animations.
+Assuming that the indicator function you want to implement is not too complex, you can use CustomHeader or CustomFooter, and use the onOffset Change callback in Smart Refresher to complete some simple animations.((1.5.2 add new callback in CustomHeader and customFooter,you can use this to implements complex animation))

 ```dart
    Widget buildHeader(BuildContext context,RefreshStatus mode){